 - There are 200 completed CHPS schools across America.

 - There are approximately 300 schools underway in the U.S. seeking CHPS recognition.

 - 41 school districts, with over 1.6 million total students enrolled, have committed to building new schools or modernizing to the CHPS high performance building standard, or using CHPS resources.

-- Twelve states have state or region-specific high performance school building Criteria, including California, Washington, New York, Massachusetts, the New England States (Maine, Vermont, New Hampshire, Connecticut, and Rhode Island), Texas, Colorado,and Virginia, Hawaii is under development.
+- Twelve states have state or region-specific high performance school building Criteria, including California, Washington, New York, the Northeast States (Massachusetts, Rhode Island, New Hampshire, Connecticut, Vermont and Maine), Texas, Virginia and Hawaii.
+Colorado has adopted the national US-CHPS Criteria.